seginel/rsschool-cv/cv.md

 ## About myself
 I'm a manager.
 In my free time I make sites with constructors such as Wix, Tilda.
-I wand to be a good front-end developer.
+I wand to be a good front-end developer

 ## My skills
 * HTML (html5), CSS (less, styl, BEM)